shinkiseki/MorePortraitsInZero/README.md

 *   Ouroboros for the development of the original [EDDecompiler](https://github.com/Ouroboros/EDDecompiler).

 ## Changelog
-*   2022-10-09: Added a new portrait for Chaco.
+*   2022-10-09: Released v0.0.1.
+Added a new portrait for Chaco.
 New character #1 revealed (Fernand).
 Files for Wendy, Chaco, and Fernand completed.
-Updated README to include installation instructions.
+Updated README to include credits section and instructions for reporting issues, and installation instructions.
 Added list of known text issues fixed in this mod for documentation.
-*   2022-10-09: Updated README to include credits section and instructions for reporting issues.
 *   2022-10-07: Added all portraits (face) and half-busts (visual).
 *   2022-10-06: Updated README to include to-do list.
 *   2022-10-04: Creation of repository.